 In turn, they encourage second-hand purchases of recycled clothing and the donation of what you do not use.
 When it comes to choose, it prefers clothing made from sustainable and ethical materials.

-Besides, it wants to incorporate into all our closets the classic garments that last longer and that we manage to make our own garments.
+It is popular for showing ways to incorporate into all our closets the classic garments that last longer that we manage ourselves.

-This leads us to learn how to repair them, personalize them … this way they will last longer and create awareness for compulsive purchases.
+This leads us to learn how to repair them, personalize them so they will last longer and create awareness for compulsive purchases.

 How to join slow fashion?